 Nearby Poiana ski slopes are popular for winter sports.
 A day pass for the chairlift, gondola, and cable car is about $35!!
 Even when I first began skiing in the California Sierras, lift tickets were more expensive than that, and now, they’re over-the-top!

-I considered spending Christmas in Poiana, but the pricey lodges were booked up through the holidays.
-As much as I love the thrill of downhill skiing, at my age, an accident while using unfamiliar rental equipment on unknown terrain would be a disaster.
+I considered spending Christmas in Poiana, but the pricey, sought-after lodges were booked up through the holidays.
+As much as I love the thrill of downhill skiing, at my age, if I had an accident while using unfamiliar rental equipment on unknown terrain, it would be a disaster.
 I decided to forego a ski adventure.

 Bucegi National Park is another interesting area worthy of exploration, especially a multi-day hiking adventure.
 It’s considered “Romania’s touristic cradle, with fierce peaks, steep valleys, alpine limestone grasslands, caves, springs, waterfalls, and breathtaking views of the Prahova Valley“.

-Brașov history and each of the major buildings in the medieval city are subjects worthy of their own blog post.
+Brașov history and each of the major buildings in the medieval city are subjects worthy of their own blog.
+Throughout its rich history, Brașov has experienced wars, rebellions, invasions, and many rulers and governments – Ottomans, Hapsburgs, Saxons, Communists, and more.
+It’s been known by different names.
 This post is far from a thorough account of the fascinating city.
-Throughout history, Brașov has experienced wars, rebellions, invasions, and many rulers and governments – Ottomans, Hapsburgs, Saxons, Communists, and more.
-It’s been known by different names.
 During Saxon rule – 13th to 17th centuries – Romanians were forbidden from owning property, could enter Brașov at certain times only, and were required to pay a toll to sell goods inside the citadel.

 Fortification Walls and Fire

-The city is strategically located on “trade routes linking the Ottoman Empire and Western Europe”.
-Fortification walls were built and expanded to protect Brașov from attack.
-Parts of the original fortification have been restored using UNESCO funds.
+Brașov is strategically located on “trade routes linking the Ottoman Empire and Western Europe”.
+Fortification walls were built and expanded to protect the city from attack.
+Parts of the original fortification were restored using UNESCO funds.

 Another part of Brașov’s old defensive complex, Catherine’s Gate, was built in 1559 by local craftsmen of the Tailors’ Guild.
 Named after St. Catherine’s Monastery in Sinaia, it’s the “only original city gate to have survived the medieval period“.
 Its four small corner turrets “symbolize the town’s judicial autonomy and in particular, the right of the sword,” which is the right to execute.
-Above the gate is the city’s coat of arms, featuring a crown on an oak tree trunk and roots.
+Above the gate rests the city’s coat of arms, featuring a crown on an oak tree trunk and roots.
+The Latin inscription “deo vindici patriae” means “God the avenger of our country,”.

 In 1689, a great fire almost entirely destroyed the walled city and killed thousands of people.
 Rebuilding lasted several decades.
-Following the disaster, “local authorities forbid the construction of wooden buildings, and the city was rebuilt with today’s picturesque stone structures”.
+Following the disaster, “local authorities forbid the construction of wooden buildings, and Brașov was rebuilt with today’s picturesque stone structures”.

 Brașov’s original defensive fortress and best-known fortification, Brassovia Citadel, is situated on Tâmpa Mountain.
 Built in 1524, the Citadel was a key protection point.
 An interesting hiking trail leads from Brașov up the mountain to a nature reserve.
 If you don’t want to hike, a cable car runs to the top.